Claude Fredericks: Writings

-Fredericks' personal diary is notable for its length and continuity.
+Fredericks's personal diary is notable for its length and continuity.
 He began keeping a journal in 1932 when he was eight years old and wrote for more than eighty years, with his last entries dated a week before his death; it fills some 65,000 pages.

 In the 1960s, when Robert Giroux proposed publication, Fredericks declined because he had written candidly about so many people still living.
 When he changed his mind years later, Giroux thought it too late to interest the reading public in figures no longer current: "The moment's passed.
 Now who knows who Carl Van Vechten is?"

 Yale scholar Langdon Hammer describes it as "a project of self-knowledge tirelessly pursued".
 The manuscript, then unfinished and consisting of more than 30 million words was purchased by the Getty Research Institute at the Getty Center in Los Angeles in 1988.
 In anticipation of publication, The Stinehour Press produced a prospectus in 1997 that described The Journal in this way:

 It is a book that is peopled with literally thousands of people but documents a life often passed in monkish solitude.
 At times the journal is compulsively detailed about the merest minutiae of daily life but at other times consciously and with as much art as the writer at any given moment has at his command seeks to create the reality of an hour, an evening, a day.
 There is a good deal of actual narrative—that of the writer’s own life and also that of the lives of innumerable other people—but also a great deal of introspection that seeks to understand the narrative and what it says about the nature of life itself.

 In 1995 Fredericks, with the collaboration of Marc Harrington, his former student at Bennington, began editing the journal for publication.
 Before his death, Fredericks had participated in editing his journals as far as 1944.

 Fredericks, who had written thousands of poems, published a small collection of 141 of them in Selected Poems in 2005, drawing on his journals where he had recorded his drafts and revisions.

 In 2010, the Claude Fredericks Foundation was incorporated with the two-fold purpose of publishing the entire Journal and other of Fredericks's writings as well as preserving—as a museum, library, and retreat center—the writer's house and land in Pawlet, Vermont.